Resuming Sexual Activity after Bone Marrow Transplant

 Will my sexual desire change after my transplant?

-You might notice a decrease in sexual desire after your bone marrow transplant.
+You might notice a decrease in sexual desire after your transplant.
 Factors that can have an impact on sexual desire include hormonal changes, excessive fatigue, cancer pain or treatment, or changes in your self-image.

 As your hormone levels return to normal and as you regain your strength and endurance, your sexual desire should return to normal.
 If you have any concerns about the changes in your sexual desire, please discuss them with your doctor, nurse, or social worker.